-Tools also exist in the toolbar to zoom (see Zooming the Floorplanner In and Out (see page 297)) to the instances of the selected partition, search for the instances of the selected partition (this generates the appropriate Tcl find (see page 465) command to populate the Search View (see page 153)), and add the instances of the selected partition to the selection set (done with the Tcl select (see page 507) command, with results displayed in the Selection View (see page 157)).
+Tools also exist in the toolbar to zoom (see Zooming the Floorplanner In and Out (see page 327)) to the instances of the selected partition, search for the instances of the selected partition (this generates the appropriate Tcl find (see page 505) command to populate the Search View (see page 169)), and add the instances of the selected partition to the selection set (done with the Tcl select (see page 550) command, with results displayed in the Selection View (see page 173)).

 The partition table includes filtering functionality, which can be used to control visibility of the partition rows.
-To enable filtering, click on the Toggle Filter Row Visibility button 2.
+To enable filtering, click on the Toggle Filter Row Visibility button .
 The filter row allows a content-appropriate filter to be applied to one or more table columns; numeric columns will filter based upon number ranges, while name columns will filter based upon string matching or even regular expressions.
-For example, clicking on the filter icon above the LUTs column allows viewing only partitions with, say, greater than 3,000 LUTs.
+For example, clicking on the filter icon .
 This filter functionality will be most useful when there are a large number of partitions.

-After using the Placement Region Tool in the Floorplanner view to create a new placement region, users of partitions can drag-and-drop a row from the Partitions view onto the newly created placement region (either the appropriate row of the table in the Placement Regions View (see page 141), or directly into the placement region painted in the Floorplanner view).
-This action generates the correct add\region\find\insts (see page 450) command to add all instances in the dragged partition to the designated placement region.
+After using the Placement Region Tool in the Floorplanner view to create a new placement region, users of partitions can drag-and-drop a row from the Partitions view onto the newly created placement region (either the appropriate row of the table in the Placement Regions View (see page 156), or directly into the placement region painted in the Floorplanner view).
+This action generates the correct add\region\find\insts (see page 489) command to add all instances in the dragged partition to the designated placement region.